max-hans/movemaster-lib/README.md

 # Movemaster Robot Library

-This project allows you to control a "vintage" Mitsubishi Movemaster EX Robot using Javascript and the serial RS232 port – Either by creating your own logic or via a REST API.
+This project allows you to control a "vintage" Mitsubishi Movemaster EX Robot using Javascript via the serial RS232 port.

 > This project relies heavily on the great work by Daniel Springwald – all documented [here](https://github.com/Springwald/Movemaster-RV-M1-Library).